If you are considering applying for a Lowes credit card, you will definitely want to read this review first.

 For those with excellent credit, this actually is a fair deal if the 7.99% or 9.99% APR is given.
 However even with that, you still will probably save more money with a regular credit card that gives you 0% on purchases.
 There are some that give 0% for up to 21 months and you can see those offers here.

 Both of these cards are issued by GE Capital Retail Bank (formally known as GE Money Bank).
-They don’t exactly have the best reputation when it comes to customer service, but these new credit cards for Lowes appear to be better than what they offered in the past.
+They don’t exactly have a warm and fuzzy reputation when it comes to customer service, but these new credit cards for Lowes appear to be better than what they offered in the past.

-Typically store cards have lower credit score requirements, so if your credit is bad then the Lowes offers may be all that’s available to you.
+Typically store cards have much lower credit score requirements, so if your credit is bad then the Lowes offers may be a good way to go.
 I wouldn’t say they are easy to get, but the qualifications / requirements for approval aren’t super hard, either.

-But if you have good to excellent credit you can probably do better with a different card:
+But if you have good to excellent credit you should be able to qualify for a superior deal with a different card:

 Best Rewards Alternative: 6% cash back at Lowes?